fowlay/gerke-decoder/README.md

 ### Optional: Gnuplot

-The -P option, for plotting the signal amplitude, invokes the 'gnuplot' program.
+The -P and -Q options, for plotting signal amplitude and phase, invoke the 'gnuplot' program.

 ### On Windows: Cygwin